Getting “paid what you are worth” is an expression that’s been around forever. Are you getting paid what you’re worth in your current fitness job?

 2. You want to find a better job and a new company to work for.

-This is the fun and exciting option!
+This is a fun and exciting option!
 Ask yourself a few key questions:

 a.
 Am I CERTAIN I am ready to change jobs?
 (Doesn’t mean you are ready to quit.
 BECAUSE your best opportunity for negotiating greater pay is while you have a job).